Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 Awards
 ======
-2023.06 Top 10 Graduates with a Postgraduate Degree of the University, Southern University of Science and Technology, Shenzhen, China
+2023.06 ---Top 10 Graduates with a Postgraduate Degree of the University, Southern University of Science and Technology, Shenzhen, China

-2023.05 Top 10 Graduates with a Postgraduate Degree of the School of Science, Southern University of Science and Technology, Shenzhen, China
+2023.05 ---Top 10 Graduates with a Postgraduate Degree of the School of Science, Southern University of Science and Technology, Shenzhen, China

-2022.10 National Scholarship, Southern University of Science and Technology, Shenzhen, China
+2022.10 ---National Scholarship, Southern University of Science and Technology, Shenzhen, China

-2016.10 National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China
+2016.10 ---National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China

-2016.05 Honorable Mention in MCM/ICM, Beijing Institute of Technology, Beijing, China
+2016.05 ---Honorable Mention in MCM/ICM, Beijing Institute of Technology, Beijing, China

-2015.10 National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China
+2015.10 ---National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China

-2014.10 National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China
+2014.10 ---National Encouragement Scholarship, Scholarship for Outstanding Students, Outstanding Students of the University, Beijing Institute of Technology, Beijing, China

 CV
 ======